 I have both APs connected to Port 1 & 2 on the TL-SG108PE, Port 8 going to

 PfSense and other misc Ethernet connections on some other Ports.
-I have previously
+I have

 VLAN ID | VLAN NAME | Member Ports | Tagged Ports | Untagged Ports |